fberkemeier/MultiLayer-NotchDelta/README.md

 The following data structures are created from the Excel files in the `data/` folder:

 - `path_dict`: maps dataset name to the corresponding `.xlsx` file path
-- `sheets_dict`: loads all layers as separate Excel sheets
-- `A_dict`: stores normalised adjacency matrices for each depth
+- `A_dict`: stores normalised adjacency matrices for each wing disc, with each entry returning a list of matrices corresponding to successive tissue layers
-- `centroids_dict`: stores 3D coordinates of each cell’s centroid
+- `centroids_dict`: stores 2D centroid coordinates for each cell, returned as a list (one per layer) for each wing disc

 ### Neighbourhood structure